Wandalen/willbe/doc/version2.eng/concept/ResourceReflector.md

 ### Resource reflector

-It is a resource of section `reflector`, a method to describe a set of files in order to perform some operation on it.
+It is a resource of the <code>reflector</code> section.
+It is the method to describe a set of files in order to perform some operation on it.

 ### Example